CodeMMLU: A Multi-Task Benchmark for Assessing Code Understanding & Reasoning Capabilities of CodeLLMs: CodeMMLU: Data Curation

 \textbf{Code Repair} assesses a model's debugging capability by requiring it to identify and fix errors in provided code snippets.
 We built this task upon QuixBugs \citep{Lin2017QuixBugsAM}, which was originally designed for debugging algorithmic programs.
 We used a "diff" operation on buggy and corrected versions in QuixBugs (Python and Java) to identify specific fixes, which served as correct solutions.
 To create plausible distractors, we targeted components frequently involved in bugs (e.g., return statements, loop conditions, if/else/switch expressions) and guided LLMs to generate alternative fixes.
 These alternatives were designed to seem plausible but not fully resolve the bug.
 Each distractor was verified for incorrectness, and all options were made executable to ensure that models needed a deep understanding of the code to identify and apply the correct fix.

-\textbf{Defect Detection} evaluates a model's ability to identify and understand defects within code snippets, focusing on both logical and syntactical errors.
+\textbf{Execution Prediction} evaluates a model's ability to identify and understand defects within code snippets, focusing on both logical and syntactical errors.
 This task measures the comprehension and debugging capabilities of LLMs by requiring them to predict the execution outcome of given code.
 It includes two sub-tasks: detecting any defects/flaws in the provided code and comprehending the output of a certain test sample.
 We derived this task set from IBM CodeNet \citep{NEURIPS_DATASETS_AND_BENCHMARKS2021_a5bfc9e0}, a large-scale benchmark for algorithmic coding tasks.
 We focused on Python and Java subsets, collecting both accepted and buggy versions of code.
 After filtering out duplicates, we created a diverse set of code samples.
-For each snippet, we provide the correct execution result (golden answer) and three distracting options, which could be one of several possible outcomes: (i) Compile Error, (ii) Time Limit Exceeded, (iii) Memory Limit Exceeded, (iv) Internal Error, (v) Runtime Error, or (vi) The code does not contain any issue.
+For each snippet, we provide the correct execution result (golden answer) and three distracting options, which could be one of several possible outcomes: (i) Compile Error, (ii) Time Limit Exceeded, (iii) Memory Limit Exceeded, (iv) Runtime Error, or (v) No abnormally found.